Caran d’Ache Supracolor Watercolor Pencils

 Usability and Durability – 4.5/5

-Despite having a rather thin core, it is quite strong and can be sharpened to a fine point relatively easily.
+Despite having a rather thin core, the Caran D’ache Supracolor watercolor pencils are quite strong and can be sharpened to a fine point relatively easily.
 It also can be put through many passes without concern of significant breakage or wearing down prematurely.
 The application is very smooth and there are few instances of choppiness or graininess during use.
 Mixing these with water is an absolute joy and one can really get a good feel for how the pencil responds to different levels of water relatively quickly and the results can be quite impressive.
+Being a watercolor pencil, adding water or any solvent to the color really livens things up.
+You will enjoy a new level of blending and will be able to really spread a small amount of color over a large area.
 The hexagonal shape also helps with control.

 Packaging and Presentation – 4.5/5